-The School of Languages offers only Languages Other Than English to its' learners as it is a specialist provider.
+The School of Languages offers the learning area of 'Languages' as it is a specialist provider.
 The timetable is available on the school website.
-Languages offered in 2023 are: Afrikaans, Arabic, Auslan, Bosnian, Chinese, Croatian, French, German, Hindi,
+Languages offered in 2024 are: Arabic, Auslan, Bosnian, Chinese, Croatian, French, German, Hindi, Indonesian,

-Indonesian, Italian, Japanese, Khmer, Korean, Nepali, Persian, Pitjantjatjara, Polish, Punjabi, Serbian, Spanish, Thai and Vietnamese.
+Italian, Japanese, Khmer, Korean, Nepali, Persian, Pitjantjatjara, Polish, Punjabi, Serbian, Spanish, Thai and Vietnamese.

-The School currently offers a range of languages at IB level, by negotiation with IB Diploma schools; and is increasing the range of Languages available at primary level.
+The school currently offers a range of languages at IB level, by negotiation with IB Diploma schools; and is increasing the range of Languages available at primary level.